 July 22, 2020

-Looking at the ingredients list on sunscreen labels, you’re likely to see things like zinc oxide, oxybenzone, titanium dioxide, avobenzone, octinoxate, octocrylene, octisalate, homosalate, benzophenone, and salicylate.
+When looking at labels, you’re likely to see words like zinc oxide, oxybenzone, titanium dioxide, avobenzone, octinoxate, octocrylene, octisalate, homosalate, benzophenone, and salicylate.
 Unless you’re a chemist or a dermatologist, your chances of understanding most sunscreen ingredient lists are zero.

-What does SPF even mean?
+What does SPF mean?

 Does higher SPF matter?